OctopusDeploy/docs/docs/administration/upgrading/long-term-support.md

 Absolutely, yes!
 Staying current with Octopus releases is mutually beneficial, but we will support all Octopus customers to the best of our ability regardless of which release you are running.
 If we fix a bug on your behalf, you will need to upgrade to get the bug fix anyhow.
 Staying current is in everyone's best interests!

-### Can We Move Between the Slow and Fast Lanes?
+### Can we move between the slow and fast lanes?

 Yes, you can switch lanes in a controlled fashion.
 "Accelerating" to a fast lane release will result in you running a higher version of Octopus - it's just a normal upgrade.
 If you would like to "decelerate" back to the slow lane releases with long-term support, just wait until the next LTS release is shipped and upgrade to that release.

-### Will You Maintain the Monthly Cadence for Fast Lane Releases?
+### Will you maintain the monthly cadence for fast lane releases?

 Prior to starting the long-term support program we shipped releases on an approximate monthly cadence.
 We think a predictable cadence is more important for customers using the slow lane releases with long-term support - it will help them plan their upgrades.